Years of Experience

 Certifications and Degrees

-When it comes to skills, Budget Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of around $98K annually.
-A garden variety skill at Triumph Group is Microsoft Excel; one-third of Triumph Group's people use it regularly.
-Key skills also include Microsoft Office, Project Management, and Microsoft Word.
+When it comes to skills, Project Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of approximately $86K annually.
+Microsoft Office is considered a run-of-the-mill skill; just under a third of Triumph Group's people use it regularly.
+Many workers are also familiar with Engineering Design, Microsoft Excel, and Microsoft Word.

 Benefits and Perks